UK Blak

 UK Blak is the debut studio album by British singer Caron Wheeler.
 It was released on 15 May 1990 by EMI Records.
-Recording sessions for the album took place from January 1990 to March 1990 at several studios, during the hiatus from her group Soul II Soul.
+Recording sessions for the album took place from January 1990 to March 1990 at several studios, during the hiatus of her group Soul II Soul.
 As executive producer of the album, Wheeler took a wider role in its production, co-writing a majority of the songs, choosing which ones to produce and sharing ideas on the mixing and mastering of tracks.
 The album includes the single "Livin' in the Light", which reached the UK Top 20, plus three further singles, "UK Blak", "Blue (Is the Colour of Pain)" and "Don't Quit".